zendeskgarden/react-components/CONTRIBUTING.md

 ### Testing

-You can execute the entire test suite with `yarn jest`.

 You can run the tests in watch mode with `yarn test`.

-When that tests are running in test mode, you can run the tests of a single file the following way:
+You can run the tests of a single file the following way:

 ```
-yarn jest ./src/Button/spec.js
+yarn test ./src/Button/
 ```

 ## Merging